ndunand/moodle_notifications_20/README.txt

 Installation:
 Before you start the installation please read the instructions.

-	1.	rename the plugin folder to notify_changes if you have chosen a different name during the repository cloning
+	1.	rename the plugin folder to moodle_notifications if you have chosen a different name during the repository cloning

 	2.	move the folder to the blocks directory of your Moodle